 Funding Your Degree

-Qualified graduate students are offered teaching assistantships.
-These typically require assisting in the teaching of two introductory (Biology, Marine Science, or Physics) labs each semester.
-At present, teaching assistants are paid $4375 per semester and are given reduced tuition.
+Qualified graduate students may apply for teaching assistantships to help support their graduate work.
+These typically require assisting in the teaching of two introductory labs or labs associated with specialized courses offered by their major professors each semester.
+At present, teaching assistants are paid $4,375 per semester and are given reduced tuition.
 You must submit an Application for Graduate Assistantship with your Application for Admission.
+Frequently, nearly all qualified students in the School of the Coastal Environment not receiving research assistantship support are able to receive teaching assistantship support.
+This assistantship may be maintained for several semesters with acceptable progress and productivity in teaching assistant service.

 UNIVERSITY SOURCES OF FUNDING